John Lee Carroll

-John Lee Carroll (September 30, 1830 – February 27, 1911), a member of the United States Democratic Party, was the 37th Governor of Maryland from 1876 to 1880.
+John Lee Carroll (September 30, 1830 – February 27, 1911) was an American politician who served as the 37th governor of Maryland from 1876 to 1880.
+He was a descendant of the Lee Family of Virginia.

+He was a member of the Democratic Party.

 Early life and education

 Carroll was born in Baltimore, Maryland, on September 30, 1830, the son of Col. Charles Carroll (b.
 1801) and Mary Digges Lee (b.
 1800).
 Col. Charles Carroll was the grandson of Charles Carroll of Carrollton, (1737–1832), the only Catholic signer and longest living, last surviving signer of the Declaration of Independence.
 John Lee Carroll was also a grandson of Congressman John Lee and great-grandson of Maryland's second (and seventh) Governor of Maryland, Thomas Sim Lee (1745–1819).

 At the age of ten, in 1840, Carroll was sent to Mount Saint Mary's College in Emmitsburg, Maryland, where he remained for two years.
 He then attended Georgetown University in Georgetown, near Washington, D.C., and then the secular part of St. Mary's College, on North Paca Street in Baltimore, for another three years.
 Carroll then decided to enter the legal profession, and like his maternal grandfather, attended Harvard Law School at Harvard College, now Harvard University, in Cambridge, Massachusetts, for two terms.